Klinogicare® StarLab

 Manufacturer:

-Blood creatine phosphokinase level as a recovery criterion in professional football players during the competitive period
+Blood creatine phosphokinase level as a recovery criterion in professional soccer players during the competition period

 Khaitin V.Yu.
 (1,2), Matveev S.V.
 (1), Grishin M.Yu.
 (2)